 Vitamin B12 deficiency matters because it can affect the blood, nerves, and brain.
 Low B12 can lead to megaloblastic anemia, which may cause fatigue, weakness, shortness of breath, pale skin, and poor exercise tolerance.
 It can also cause nerve problems such as numbness, tingling, burning feet, balance problems, memory issues, and mood changes.

-Low B12 has also been linked with elevated homocysteine levels, which may have cardiovascular implications, although the biggest practical concern for most people is anemia and nerve health.
+Low B12 has also been linked with elevated homocysteine levels, which may have cardiovascular implications, although the most practical concerns for most people are anemia and nerve health.
 Because metformin is often taken for many years, even a modest reduction in B12 absorption can become clinically meaningful over time.

 What should you do?

 If you take metformin regularly, do not stop it on your own.
 Metformin is an effective and important medicine for blood sugar control.
-Instead, take a practical prevention approach:
+Instead, take a practical, ongoing approach:

-- You do not usually need to separate the timing of metformin and vitamin B12.
-This is not a short-term “take them 2 hours apart” type of interaction.
-The issue is long-term absorption, so consistent monitoring matters more than dose spacing.
+- You can take metformin and vitamin B12 at the same time.
+This is not a "take them a few hours apart" type of interaction; the issue is long-term absorption, so consistency matters more than spacing.

-- Pay attention to symptoms such as new neuropathy, weakness, sore tongue, poor balance, or unusual fatigue.
+- Pay attention to new symptoms such as numbness, tingling, weakness, a sore tongue, poor balance, or unusual fatigue, and report them.

 Which specific products are affected?

-The main medication involved is metformin.
+The medication involved is metformin.
 Common prescription products include:

 - Metformin generic tablets